 Dianthus | Sweet William

-From the Greek words for 'God' (dios) and 'flower' (anthos), dianthus are a critical food source for the larvae of many moths and butterflies.
-Known as garden or cheddar pinks, dianthus are enjoyed for their silvery-green foliage and showy, fragrant flowers.
-Most varieties bloom in some variation of red, white, pink and bi-colored combinations.
-The plants are appropriate for rock gardens and the water-wise border.
+Dianthus plants (known as garden or cheddar pinks) are enjoyed for their silvery-green foliage and showy, fragrant flowers.
+Most Dianthus varieties bloom in some variation of red, white, pink and bi-colored combinations.
+These perennial plants are appropriate for rock gardens and the water-wise border.
 The flowers are wonderful for perfumed bouquets, blooming in late spring or summer.
-The plants are cold hardy and heat tolerant.
+Dianthus are cold hardy and heat tolerant.

 There are no products matching the selection.